Moving Abroad

 Student Mobility

-The Béziers University Institute of Technology (IUT) and the University of Montpellier have signed various exchange agreements with European universities under the Erasmus+ program, as well as bilateral agreements with universities outside Europe.
+The Béziers University Institute of Technology (IUT) and the University of Montpellier have signed various exchange agreements with European universities as part of the Erasmus+ program, as well as bilateral agreements with universities outside Europe.

 Any student may study abroad for one semester or a full academic year during their third year of the BUT program at one of our partner universities, provided that a spot is available for their program.
-For students in the International Business track of the TC program, a two-semester study abroad experience is required as part of their BUT program.
+For TC students in the International Business track, a two-semester study abroad program is mandatory as part of their BUT program.

 The student is nominated by his or her academic advisor at the university.